linode/docs/docs/products/tools/cloud-manager/_shortguides/cloud-domains-shortguide/index.md

 aliases: ['/platform/manager/cloud-domains-shortguide/']
 ---

-The DNS Manager allows you to control and manage your domains.
+The DNS Manager lets you control and manage your domains.
 You can access the DNS Manager by navigating to the **Domains** link in the Cloud Manager's sidebar.

 ![Cloud Manager Domains](classic-to-cloud-cloud-manager-domains.png "Cloud Manager Domains")